awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/background.md

    PutCacheEntry(k, s)
 ```

+Another popular choice has the write process be part of the cache,
-Another popular choice produces client code of the form
+produces client code of the form

 ```
 function f(k) := LookupFor(k)